 Higher Image Quality

-This means when you scan a paper print, the scanner will automatically use a high-resolution lens capable of 4800 dpi (optical).
-And when you are scanning film in the included film holders, it will then automatically choose a second “super resolution” lens capable of scanning at 6400 dpi (optical).
+However, inside, it's a little different.
+Both scanners are equipped with a Dual Lens System — unique to their current lineup's V800 series of scanners.
+(This system was also available in the V700 series; the V800 series was later replaced) This means when you scan a paper print, the scanner will automatically use a high-resolution lens capable of 4800 dpi (optical).
+And when you are scanning film in the included film holders, it will then automatically choose a second “super-resolution” lens capable of scanning at 6400 dpi (optical).

 - Anti-reflective coatings on the optics